NautilusTrader

 Deribit offers two post-only modes:

-The Nautilus adapter uses reject mode (reject_post_only=true) to ensure deterministic behavior.
+The Nautilus adapter uses reject mode (reject_post_only=true) for deterministic behavior.
 If a post-only order would take liquidity, it is rejected with error code 11054, and an OrderRejected event is emitted with the due_post_only flag set to true.

 This allows strategies to differentiate between: